Team

-Previously, Linda was a research associate at Goethe University Frankfurt at the Institute of Physical Geography in the Hydrology research group, with a research stay at the University of California, Davis.
-She completed her Bachelor of Science in Geography at the University of Bayreuth and her Master of Science in Physical Geography at Goethe University.
-In her research, Linda combines quantitative and qualitative methods to develop solutions for complex sustainability problems.
+Previously, Linda worked as a research associate at Goethe University Frankfurt (Institute of Physical Geography, Working Group Hydrology) and completed a research stay at the University of California, Davis.
+She earned her doctorate on sustainable groundwater management in times of increasing uncertainty as part of the regulate junior research group.
+She holds a Bachelor of Science in Geography from the University of Bayreuth and a Master of Science in Physical Geography from Goethe University Frankfurt.

 Key areas of focus